 How To Join

 There is 2 ways you can join.
 One is to join a local club in your area.
 Another is to create your own club at your school or in your community.
 It cost $30 a year to be a member.
 Membership is divided in 3. $10 goes to B.A.S.S. for a youth membership which includes a magazine subscription to B.A.S.S.
 Times.
 10$ goes to B.A.S.S.
 Nation to help with the cost of the High School and Junior National Championship.
-Last but not least $10 goes to us, We are your local Kansas Bass Nation that puts on your events in and around the State.
+Last but not least $10 goes to us at state level which is now included in your tournament fees in registration.
+We are your local Kansas Bass Nation that puts on your events in and around the State.
 Once you are a member all you have to do is join our events.
 Teams consist of 2 anglers and a boat captain.
 The boat captain does not get to compete.
-High school events are $60 per team and $40 per team at Junior level.
-If you're interested in joining please email Travis Burch KansasYouthBass@gmail.com and we can get you onto the 1st step of registering with an existing or creating a new club.
+If you're interested in joining please text 913-562-4660 or email Travis Burch KansasYouthBass@gmail.com and we can get you onto the 1st step of registering with an existing or creating a new club.

 Clubs around Kansas